bennewehn/TriggerTrace/README.md

 # TriggerTrace
 Android app that helps you to recognize allergies or food intolerances.

-Track food intake, pollen, weather and symptoms.
+Track food intake and symptoms.

 Currently in development.

-First version ready soon.